wolketich/THM-Writeup/Nmap/README.md

 - What is the first switch listed in the help menu for a 'Syn Scan' (more on this later!)?

 	- `-sS`

+- Which switch would you use for a "UDP scan"?

+	- `-sU`

+- If you wanted to detect which operating system the target is running on, which switch would you use?

+	- `-O`

+- Nmap provides a switch to detect the version of the services running on the target.
+What is this switch?

+	- `-sV`

+- The default output provided by nmap often does not provide enough information for a pentester.
+How would you increase the verbosity?

+	- `-v`

+- Verbosity level one is good, but verbosity level two is better!
+How would you set the verbosity level to two?
+(Note: it's highly advisable to always use at least this option)

+	- `-vv`